 The Recall button allows the user to undo editing changes by recalling the tendon forces and profile from the previous recycle.
-After selecting Recall, the window must recycled again in order to update the tabs, the Design Indicator box and the graphs.
+After selecting Recall, the window must be recycled again to update the tabs, the Design Indicator box, and the graphs.
 If the Single Tendon Path was originally selected, with non-constant PT force, and then Multiple Tendon path is selected, the program will give you the warning shown in Fig 6.3-1.
-You have to click cancel and select single tendon path in order to keep the non-constant PT force, If you click "OK" force will be made constant due to multiple tendon path selection.
+You must click cancel and select single tendon path to keep the non-constant PT force, if you click "OK" force will be made constant due to multiple tendon path selection.

-The Graphs button displays a set of three graphs which provide detailed information on the tendon profile, the tension and compression stresses and the required versus provided post-tensioning forces.
+Graphs The Graphs button displays a set of three graphs which provide detailed information on the tendon profile, the tension and compression stresses and the required versus provided post-tensioning forces.
 The Recycle graphs are shown in Fig. 6.3-2.